 Walden University has launched a new online bachelor of science degree program for students interested in becoming elementary school teachers.

 A new study examines the affordances, or benefits, and constraints of instituting bring your own device (BYOD) policies in schools.

 Apple is offering free Hour of Code workshops at all of its 487 retail stores worldwide from Dec.
 5-11, in celebration of Computer Science Education Week.
 Registration opened today.

 National American University has partnered with a private company to offer a 10-week coding bootcamp at its Lewisville campus.

 The University of Memphis is teaming with a private partner to explore how students can best thrive in a blended learning environment with access to both teachers and automated instruction.

-Davidson College has tapped a private partner to help launch a tuition-free online coding program for students and graduates.
+The University of California, Berkeley's School of Information has tapped a private partner to help launch a new online program, Master of Information and Cybersecurity.

 Electronic portfolio experts from colleges and universities across the country offer their key considerations for choosing a campuswide e-portfolio system.